jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 ## Purpose of the application

-The overall purpose of the application is to offer users a way to keep all their recipes in a single place, instead of having them spread out over a range of sources, including various physical cookbooks & blog posts, and notes containing recipies for the users very own secret sauces.
+The purpose of the application is to offer users a way to keep all their recipes in a single place, instead of having them spread out over a range of sources, including various physical cookbooks & blog posts, and notes containing recipies for the users very own secret sauces.
 In essence, the user experience would be a digital recipe book where they could keep all their favorite recipes.

-A digital implementation will additionally allow users to not only look up specific recipes, but the range of recipes containing specific ingredients - a useful function, e.g. for checking what you at that moment could make based on the ingredients you happen to have at home.

 People also tend to deviate from original recipes.
 E.g. some hate garlic and leave it out, others love it and add it to everything.
 Some might try vegeterian adaptations of traditional meat recipes, others need to adapt a recipe because of intolerance to a certain ingredient.
-Thus, the app will strive to allow users to be able to have the recipes THEY need, not just those according to someone else's instructions.
+Thus, the app strives to allow users to be able to have the recipes THEY need, not just those according to someone else's instructions.